In the metaverse, we would be able to buy virtual outfits and roam the streets of virtual reality or turn up for concerts looking stylish.

 #2 Barrier For Entry – High Cost of VR and AR Gadgets

-The metaverse would heavily depend on high-speed internet connectivity, quality graphics display, sensors, and actuators to capture users’ movement.
+The metaverse would rely heavily on high-speed internet connectivity, quality graphics display, sensors, and actuators to capture users’ movement.

 There’s more to it than just buying a virtual reality headset and a pair of controllers or augmented reality goggles.